The steering committee reports to the executive committee through chairperson David Mead. Its functions include:

 David Mead (Chair)

-David Mead is the Executive Director of Strategy and Development at the Australian Institute of Marine Science (AIMS) and Director of the Reef Restoration and Adaptation Program, chairing the program’s steering committee.
+David Mead is the Executive Director of Strategy and Development at the Australian Institute of Marine Science (AIMS) and was the Director of the Reef Restoration and Adaptation Program Concept Feasibiltiy Study.
+In this interim period he chairs the program’s steering committee.
 Previously, David spent 12 years as the AIMS Chief Operating Officer leading operations, corporate, business growth and government funding.
 He also oversaw areas of research and the development of research infrastructure.
 He developed the concept of the world-class National Sea Simulator overseeing the design and establishment of the facility.
 He has an honours degree in mechanical engineering, a Master of Business Technology and is a graduate of the Oxford University Advanced Leadership Program.
 Prior to joining AIMS, David was a senior manager at Snowy Hydro Limited for 14 years, overseeing strategic planning and business development, new business ventures and leading functions responsible for asset management, maintenance and production operations.
 During this time, he was the inaugural recipient of the Australian Institute of Engineers Steve Maxwell Asset Management Leadership Award.
 David began his career with New Zealand Electricity, moving to BHP where he spent several years as a research engineer working on mining automation, explosives and blasting.
 Learn more...

 Dr Britta Schaffelke is the Research Program Director, A Healthy and Sustainable Great Barrier Reef at the Australian Institute of Marine Science (AIMS).
 Her expertise is in the research and management of environmental impacts on tropical ecosystems, especially those related to deteriorating marine water quality.
 The inshore Great Barrier Reef has been the focus of her research for the past 20 years.
 Prior to joining AIMS in 2005 as a researcher, she held a variety of positions spanning marine ecological research, environmental management and knowledge exchange at institutions including: CSIRO, the Great Barrier Reef Marine Park Authority and the CRC for Reef Research.
 Britta holds a PhD from the University of Hamburg, migrating to Australia from Germany in 1995 for post-doctoral research at AIMS.
 She is a member of the Australian Government’s Reef 2050 Plan Independent Expert Panel and sits on the Reef Restoration and Adaptation steering committee.